How CURT Hitches Are Made

 Part 5: Testing In-House for Safety

-With a dedicated engineering facility, located in the heart of the automotive industry, each CURT hitch design is rigorously tested to SAE J684 (Standard Association of Engineering).
+With our dedicated engineering facility, each CURT hitch design is rigorously tested to SAE J684 (Standard Association of Engineering).
 This ensures safety and reliability for the road ahead.

 In-house testing also gives us the unique opportunity for advancing towing safety standards.
 We are continuously striving for higher standards through on-vehicle testing, innovative processes and advancements in technology.